SkylineCommunications/dataminer-docs/develop/TOOLS/CICD/Pipeline_stages_for_Automation_scripts.md

 This stage performs SonarQube C# code analysis on the code provided in the Exe blocks.

 > [!TIP]
-> It's possible to exclude some items from analysis (e.g. auto-generated code).
+> It is possible to exclude some items from analysis (e.g. auto-generated code).
 For more information on how to exclude items from analysis, refer to <xref:SonarQube>.

 ## Quality gate